RenderKit/oidn/doc/api.md

                                         images

 bool               directional    false whether the input contains normalized
-                                        coefficients (values in [-1, 1]) of a directional lightmap (e.g. normalized L1
+                                        coefficients (in [-1, 1]) of a
+                                        directional lightmap (e.g. normalized L1
                                         or higher spherical harmonics band with
-                                        the HDR L0 band divided out); if the range of the coefficients is different
+                                        the L0 band divided out); if the range of the coefficients is different from
-                                        from [-1, 1], the inputScale parameter
-                                        can be used to adjust the range without changing the stored values
+                                        [-1, 1], the inputScale parameter can be used to adjust the range without changing the stored values

 float              inputScale       NaN scales input color values before
                                         filtering, without scaling the output